arbor-sim/arbor/doc/cpp_recipe.rst

 .. topic:: Be lazy

-    A recipe does not have to contain a complete description of the model in memory, instead it should precompute as little as possible, and use `lazy evaluation <https://en.wikipedia.org/wiki/Lazy_evaluation>`_ to generate
+    A recipe does not have to contain a complete description of the model in memory; it should precompute as little as possible, and use `lazy evaluation <https://en.wikipedia.org/wiki/Lazy_evaluation>`_ to generate
     information only when requested.
-    This has multiple benefites, including:
+    This has multiple benefits, including:

         * thread safety;
-        * minimise memory footprint of recipe.
+        * minimising memory footprint of recipe.

 .. topic:: Think of the cells